Code-Xavier/mariacatalina.com/data/blog/sotc/chapters/3sotc.md

 ---
 title: Chapter 3
-date: '03-01-2022'
+date: '03-01-2023'
 tags: ['shadows of the celetstials', 'books']
 draft: false
-summary: In Chapter _ of the Shadows of the Celetstials Series,
+summary: The Shadows of the Celetstials Series Continues...
 ---